Ellis Credle: Breakthrough

-Down Down The Mountain was an overnight and enduring success.
-It has sold more than 4,000,000 copies.
+Down Down The Mountain sold more than 4,000,000 copies.
 Fifteen editions were published in English between 1934 and 1973 and it is now held by 998 libraries worldwide.
 In 1947, General Douglas MacArthur asked that the book be translated into Japanese for the children of the occupation.
 It became a Junior Literary Guild selection, and was in 1971 honored with a Lewis Carroll Shelf Award.
 Its inclusion in the book Raising Spiritual Children: Cultivating a Revelatory Life attests to the generous spirit of the story.

 A contrary view holds the tale to a higher standard of real-world authenticity.
-Keystone Folklore Quarterly claimed that the story actually "conveys little of the hard life and isolation of the mountaineers."
-The same source characterizes the children, Hetty and Hank, as "unbelievably optimistic."
+Keystone Folklore Quarterly claimed that the story actually "conveys little of the hard life and isolation of the mountaineers".
+The same source characterizes the children, Hetty and Hank, as "unbelievably optimistic".

 Credle was uplifted by her book's acceptance for publication.
 With great optimism for her future—and the advance royalties in hand—Credle embarked on a cruise to South America.
-On that momentous journey she met photographer Charles de Kay Townsend.
+On that journey she met photographer Charles de Kay Townsend.
 The couple married on April 13, 1936, in Kings, New York.
-Afterwards, rather than settling down, they "moved about a great deal."
+Afterwards, rather than settling down, they "moved about a great deal".
 Although she changed her name to Ellis Townsend very early in her career, she continued to use her maiden name on all of her subsequent published work.

 More success, then a setback

 Credle followed up on Down Down The Mountain with three more picture books.
 The Townsends then went to North Carolina where they collaborated on a photographic story book called The Flop-Eared Hound, which was set on the farm of the author's late father in Hyde County.

 Buoyed by continuing success, they next headed out to Blue Ridge country for another photographic story project called Johnny and His Mule.
 Credle recalled that the book was accepted by a schoolbook publisher, but it was subsequently held for five years without publication.
 Meanwhile, her previous publisher withheld her royalties on her work in print for two years, claiming she had broken an option clause in her contract.
-Credle said the result was "financial ruin."
+Credle said the result was "financial ruin".
 In this difficult period, her son Richard was born.
 Her husband accepted a position at The National Gallery of Art, and the Townsend family moved to Washington, D.C.

 Eventually, she was able to retake possession of Johnny and His Mule.
-The book was finally published, her other royalties were restored to her, and her career continued.
+The book was published, her other royalties were restored to her, and her career continued.
 But for a time, the setback shook her confidence in the profitability of writing for children.